← Back

 Okay, while researching, I kind of figured out that it wouldn’t be sooo hard.

-It didn’t work, at first.
-Looking at GitHub issues helped.
+Mounting didn’t work, at first.
+Looking at GitHub issues helped to figure out the right parameters to use.

 Here’s how my session looked: